yezero/sandstorm/roadmap/platform/sharing/README.md

 ## Model

-Sandstorm apps need not track users' permissions internally; all access control is performed thorugh the platform UI.
+Thurly apps need not track users' permissions internally; all access control is performed thorugh the platform UI.

 When a user opens a grain, a new UI session is created.
 At this time, the platform informs the app of what permissions the creating user possesses over the grain.
 It is up to the app to enforce these permissions by prohibiting the session from performing any actions outside of what the permissions allow.
 The app should typically also use the permissions to modulate the user interface such that disallowed actions are not offered in the first place.